Banned Books Behind Bars

 Our vision as an evolving international collective is to provide an inclusive outlook on critical race theory with roots in historical representation and ethical considerations to engage and encourage continuous dialogue and scholarship.
 We hope to build a collaborative movement of intellectual advocates and activists addressing injustice.

 The CRTcollective is serving as the 2022 editorial team for Education for Information (EFI) journal’s second annual special issue on race in information studies.

 Intellectual Freedom on Lock Down: Book Banning in US Prisons

 Intellectual freedom is a right frequently denied to people in carceral systems.
-Access to information is a form a privilege and, therefore, power.
-This 2021 Banned Books Week virtual display examines the proliferation prison book banning in its various forms and highlights a small selection of banned books available in the University of Florida Libraries.
+Access to information is a form of privilege and, therefore, power.
+This 2021 Banned Books Week virtual display examines the proliferation of prison book banning in its various forms and highlights a small selection of banned books available in the University of Florida Libraries.